percona/percona-server/doc/source/ps-versions-comparison.rst

 * `What Is New in MySQL 5.5 <http://dev.mysql.com/doc/refman/5.5/en/mysql-nutshell.html>`_
 * `What Is New in MySQL 5.6 <http://dev.mysql.com/doc/refman/5.6/en/mysql-nutshell.html>`_

-.. |replaced| replace:: Replaced with upstream implementation
+..
+Replaced with upstream implementation replace:: Replaced with upstream implementation
 .. |-implemented| replace:: Feature not implemented